Rare Painting By Cesare Dandini, Believed Lost, Found At New Rochelle Church

 “I thought it was shocking to see here in New Rochelle,” Ruggio said.

-The church believes a donor gave a former pastor funds to purchase it in Rome in the 1960s.READ MORE: New York City Council Holds Hearing On Storm Preparedness After Ida's Death And Destruction
+The church believes a donor gave a former pastor funds to purchase it in Rome in the 1960s.READ MORE: Suffolk County Police Officer Arrested, Accused Of Failing To Respond To Calls

 The Dandini is temporarily on display at Iona, hung up high, as the artist intended.
 You can tell by the way he positioned the Virgin Mary’s foot.